PotatoGigabyte/Discord-Web-Phase-Detect/README.md

-For more info and how it works read the read me in the extension
+For more info and how it works read the read me in the extension as well as how to install it If you want any new features let me know

 # Discord-Web-Phase-Detect